section-engineering-education/engineering-education/content/articles/implementing-custom-searching-and-filtering-in-firebase-database-in-android-with-kotlin/index.md

 - Be familiar with how to connect your project to Firebase.

 ### Goals
-This article intends to guide and assist readers in fully comprehending the searching and filtering in firebase real-time database, as well as all of the implementation and methods necessary to make this process a success.
+This article intends to guide and assist readers in fully comprehending the searching and filtering in firebase real-time database and all of the implementation and methods necessary to make this process a success.

 ### How Firebase Realtime database is structured
 In most databases, data is organized in tables and rows.
-However, the firebase real-time database, which is a NoSQL database, organizes data in JSON format, which is arranged in a tree-like structure called a collection.
+However, the Firebase Realtime database, a NoSQL database, organizes data in JSON format, which is arranged in a tree-like structure called a collection.

-To create this tree-like structure, elements called nodes are joined by a general path that is shared by both connected nodes.
+To create this tree-like structure, elements called nodes are joined by a general path shared by both connected nodes.

-A child can be nested in the connected nodes to create a widely nested structure, as seen in the diagram below.
+As seen in the diagram below, a child can be nested in the connected nodes to create a widely nested structure.

 ![database structure](/engineering-education/custom-searching-and-filtering-in-firebase-database-in-android/firebase_database.png)

 ### Advantages of Firebase Realtime database
 - Ability to access the data in the database through a single path.
 - Creating a data format in Firebase is simple because you may use an automatically generated ID or define your own.
-- A single child path lists all the changes that occur inside the stored data.
+- A single child path lists all the changes inside the stored data.
 - It is a NoSQL database, which means that it is not limited to relational databases.

 ### Disadvantages of Firebase Realtime database
 - Finding a certain item is difficult because there is no query language to use.
-- Deleting a specific child item is difficult since it requires searching through all of the data to locate the item to be deleted.
+- Deleting a specific child item is difficult since it requires searching through all the data to locate the item to be deleted.

 ### Ways to Filter and Search data in Firebase Realtime database
 Even though searching data in a Firebase database is difficult, there are various techniques for searching and filtering data.

 These criteria are:
-- use of `id`, which is typically used to look for a specific value that has its "id".
+- Through the use of `id`, which is typically used to look for a specific value that has its `id`.
-- Use of a child path from which any changes to data in the database are listed.
+- Through the use of a child path from which any changes to data in the database are listed.
-- Use of a variable that can be given as a parameter.
+- Through the use of a variable that can be given as a parameter.
 - Employing filtering techniques, such as`orderByChild`.

 ### Methods Used in Filtering data
 Several methods help in the filtering and sorting of firebase data.
-To perform sorting the below methods are used:
+To perform sorting, the below methods are used:

 - `orderByChild` - This method sorts the data according to specified sub-collection or child path.
 - `orderByKey` - Performs sorting according to the specified key value.